 Schloss Schönburg is a luxury castle hotel on the Rhine River by the medieval town of Oberwesel, near Frankfurt, Germany, and is a quite stunning sight from near or far.
 There are also gorgeous views from the castle itself, of the famous river and of the surrounding rich, green, Rhineland countryside.
 You can expect consistently high levels of service and comfort here, and all in a beautifully preserved medieval atmosphere.

-Schönburg Castle Hotel, near Frankfurt, Germany, is a ruggedly beautiful fortress overlooking the River Rhine and the medieval town of Oberwesel, Rhineland.
-It is conveniently located near the city and within easy reach of many other castles and historical sites in a region which has long been one of Germany and Europe’s most important.
-Expect the very best in service and comfort with a carefully preserved medieval atmosphere throughout.
+It is conveniently located near the cities of Frankfurt, Koblenz, Bonn, Cologne and Dusseldorf, and also within easy reach of many other castles and historical sites in a region which has long been one of Germany and Europe’s most important.

 The excellent restaurant and the Knight’s Hall dining room deserve a particular mention, as do the private gardens; follow their various winding paths and there is something to discover around every corner; gorgeous flower beds, old style swings, snug mini cottages, secret hideaways, giant chess boards and various statues and art installations.

 There are also seating areas and soft furnishings in all the rooms, plus study desks and en-suite bathrooms where the style and attention to detail continues.
-Each room also has cable TV and a mini bar, plus there is WiFi throughout the castle.
+Each room also has cable TV and a mini bar, plus there is, of course, WiFi throughout the castle.

 Internally there is much to explore, the splendid Knight’s Hall of course where lunch and dinner are served, a well stocked library/reading room with an open fire, winding staircases, endless corridors and hidden nooks and crannies with views through lead paned windows out on the River Rhine.